 Our vision is a world where the human rights of older women, children and youth, and gender-diverse persons are recognized and protected so that they can achieve their full potential.

 The mission of GRAN is to advocate for the human rights of these vulnerable groups, both globally and locally.

 GRAN is a dynamic network of volunteers from across Canada working together to influence policy change and stimulate effective action in Canada and internationally to promote and protect the human rights of grandmothers, children and youth of sub-Saharan Africa.

-To find out more about GRAN's organizational structure and working groups click here.
+To find out more about GRAN's organizational structure and watch groups click here.

 What We Do